hamidehkerdegari/graphical_interface/README.md

 ```sh
 sudo nano ~/.bashrc
 ```
-Copy and past the lines above and pres ctrl+x and then confirm the modifications by pressing y.
+Copy and paste the lines above and press ctrl+x and then confirm the modifications by pressing y.

-#### 3. Gazebo installation:
+#### 4. Gazebo installation:
-Although this is not required, but you can install the Gazebo simulator by:
+Although this is not required, you can install the Gazebo simulator by:
 ```sh
 $ sudo apt-get install gazebo7 libgazebo7-dev
 ```